ZCPower/ZCPower/README.md

 - 👀 I’m interested in ... becoming a front-end web developer.
 - 🌱 I’m currently learning ...
 JavaScript and React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... zachpowerxc@gmail.com
+- 📫 How to reach me ... zachpowerxc@gmail.com or www.linkedin.com/in/zachpower
+- :mag: Visit my portfolio ... zachpower.herokuapp.com

 <!---
 ZCPower/ZCPower is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.